dukeweezo/MDP/README.md

 - globs.py: safe globals indicating state of monitoring (started, stopped) and semaphores to lock communication with UI.

 ### Misc. notes:
-- The program is not perfectly separated MVC--model is pool.py; view is monitorapp.py; while controller is broken up between monitorapp.py, messenger.py.
+- The program is not perfectly defined MVC--model is pool.py; view is monitorapp.py; while controller is broken up between monitorapp.py, messenger.py.
 All the necessary communication between model <=> view is passed via a global (model <= view; whether user has stopped the program or not) and messenger.py (model => view; the results of the scraping).